An easy recipe for microwave cherry crisp for one! A quick way to satisfy your sweet tooth!

 - Place the pitted cherries in a ramekin.

-- In a separate small bowl, combine the remaining brown sugar, oats, and flour.
+- In a separate small bowl, combine the coconut sugar, oats, and flour - mix together.

-- Place ½ of the dry topping on top of the cherries in the ramekin, and then put half of the butter pieces on top.
+- Place the topping on top of the cherries.
 Cover with waxed paper.

 - Let sit for at least 5 minutes, then enjoy!